 Planning your design/certification activities concurrently will significantly increase productivity, product quality and will allow you to discover critical design flaws early on, otherwise resulting in costly redesigns and delays from failures encountered during official global certification testing processes.

 The Critical Path in a (CE) design process is important to understand, ensuring all the design elements are taken into careful consideration at each step.

-Service design is the activity of planning and organizing people, technology, infrastructure, communication and components of a service.
-In the Critical Path, service design is adapted to ensure service will be user-friendly and relevant to the customers, while being sustainable and competitive for the IoT Business case.
+CX design is the activity of planning and organizing people, technology, infrastructure, communication and components of a service.
+In the Critical Path, CX design is adapted to ensure products will be user-friendly and relevant to the customers, while being sustainable and competitive for the IoT business case.

 Service and Product development will ensure architecture, technology selection and cost targets will meet requirements by prototyping and using computational models.
 It is critical to design and validate products to meet operations and mandatory certifications to avoid critical and expensive re-design in a later phase.

 Certifications and Regulatory Requirements planning is critical to be started in parallel with Development to keep development cost targets and timely delivery of solution.
 Depending on design and target markets, required certifications must be completed and mandatory regulations met, before being able to start operations and avoid liabilities.

 Designing and controlling the process of production and operations of the IoT Service.
 Ensuring that business operations are efficient, high quality and effective in terms of meeting business requirements.
 Supervising production and the provision of service to ensure quality and overall cost of the solution offering.

 The following product characteristics have to be taken in to account very carefully in the early planning stage of the product development phase: